 About

-Welcome to the blog/website of the English Faculty at Katikati College in New Zealand.
-Katikati College is a rural co-educational secondary school in the Bay of Plenty.
+Welcome to the blog/website of the English Faculty at Cromwell College in New Zealand.
+Cromwell College is a rural co-educational secondary school in Central Otago.
 The purpose of this blog is:

-• To showcase our students work, from Year 9 to the Year 12.
+• To showcase our students work, from Year 9 to Year 12.

 • To share comments from students, teachers and others about books they are reading.